HEASARC/sciserver_cookbooks/xmm/analysis-xmm-long-intro.md

 ## 1. Introduction

-This tutorial provides a much more detailed explanation on how to use pySAS than the one found in the [Short pySAS Introduction](./xmm-pysas-intro-short.ipynb "Short pySAS Intro"), but like the Short Intro it only covers how to download observation data files, how to calibrate the data, and how to run any SAS task through pySAS.
+This tutorial provides a much more detailed explanation on how to use pySAS than the one found in the [Short pySAS Introduction](./analysis-xmm-short-intro.md "Short pySAS Intro"), but like the Short Intro it only covers how to download observation data files, how to calibrate the data, and how to run any SAS task through pySAS.
 For explanations on how to use different SAS tasks inside of pySAS see the exmple notebooks provided.
-A tutorial on how to learn to use SAS and pySAS for XMM analysis can be found in <a href="./xmm-ABC-guide-p1.ipynb">The XMM-Newton ABC Guide</a>.
+A tutorial on how to learn to use SAS and pySAS for XMM analysis can be found in [The XMM-Newton ABC Guide](./analysis-xmm-ABC-guide-ch6-p1.md "XMM ABC Guide").

 #### SAS Tasks to be Used